Top » 608 Cool Links:

 The Center for Loss and Renewal is a berevement and consultation practice located in NYC.
-We have presented our workshops at seventeen hospices across the nation.
-Our site includes a monthly educational column, "On the path from loss to renewal."
+They provide grief counseling, bereavement groups, individual psychotherapy for low self-esteem, depression and anxiety, couples counseling, EMDR, and grief in the workplace crisis debriefing.
+They have presented their workshops at seventeen hospices across the nation.
+Their website includes upcoming workshop dates and a monthly educational column, "On the path from loss to renewal."

 Marriage Bliss unlocks the 50 secrets of blissful relationships.
 The site is intended to help a person learn how those in blissful relationships solve the problems of common relationship issues, such as holidays and in-laws, depression, step children and financial woes.

 12-Mar-2002 - Hits: 1812 - Rate This | Details